Dulu3/rocketryapp/README.md

 ## Instalation

-You can inport project from github to IDE
+You can inport project from, compile and generate jar.